bamless/blang/docs/syntax.md

 **J\*** provides all the usual operators supported by other programming languages and some more exotic ones.
-We will discuss the semantics of all operators and the way they behave on different types in the next sections, limitiing ourself to list them for now, from highest to lowest
+We will discuss the semantics of all operators and the way they behave on different types in the next sections, limiting ourself to list them for now, from highest to lowest
 precedece:

 | Operator                         | Description                                    | Associativity  |